MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-scan-networks-and-content.md

     - **Configure repositories**.
 Ensure that there is at least one repository defined.

         > [!TIP]
-        > If you've added additional repositories to your content scan job after having scanned your network in [Add risky repositories to a content scan job](#add-risky-repositories-to-a-content-scan-job),  you can click to see them listed here now.
+        > If you've added additional repositories to your content scan job after having scanned your network in [Add risky repositories to a content scan job](#add-risky-repositories-to-a-content-scan-job),  you can select to see them listed here now.

     - **Enforce**.
 Set to **On**

-1. Click :::image type="icon" source="media/qs-tutor/save-icon.png" border="false":::, and then return to the :::image type="icon" source="media/i-content-scan-jobs.PNG" border="false"::: **Content scan jobs** grid.
+1. Select :::image type="icon" source="media/qs-tutor/save-icon.png" border="false":::, and then return to the :::image type="icon" source="media/i-content-scan-jobs.PNG" border="false"::: **Content scan jobs** grid.

-1. To scan your content, go back to the :::image type="icon" source="media/i-content-scan-jobs.png" border="false"::: **Content scan jobs** blade, and select your content scan job.
+1. To scan your content, go back to the :::image type="icon" source="media/i-content-scan-jobs.png" border="false"::: **Content scan jobs** area, and select your content scan job.

-    In the toolbar above the grid, click :::image type="icon" source="media/i-scan-now.PNG" border="false"::: **Scan now** to start the scan.
+    In the toolbar above the grid, select :::image type="icon" source="media/i-scan-now.PNG" border="false"::: **Scan now** to start the scan.

     When the scan is complete, results are stored in the **%localappdata%\Microsoft\MSIP\Scanner\Reports directory** on the scanner machine.